The Art of Learning

 The second passage I want to share with you is on learning.
 The theme is depth over breadth.

 The learning principle is to plunge into the detailed mystery of the micro in order to understand what makes the macro tick.
 Our obstacle is that we live in an attention-deficit culture.
 We are bombarded with more and more information on television, radio, cell phones, video games, the Internet.
 The constant supply of stimulus has the potential to turn us into addicts, always hungering for something new and prefabricated to keep us entertained.
 When nothing exciting is going on, we might get bored, distracted, separated from the moment.
 So we look for new entertainment, surf channels, flip through magazines.
 If caught in these rhythms, we are like tiny current-bound surface fish, floating along a two-dimensional world without any sense for the gorgeous abyss below.
-When these societally induced tendencies translate into the learning process, they have devastating effect.
+When these societally induced tendencies translate into the learning process, they have devastating effect.… Many “Kung Fu” schools fuel this problem by teaching numerous flowery forms, choreographed sets of movement, and students are rated by how many forms they know.
+Everyone races to learn more and more, but nothing is done deeply.
+Things look pretty but they are superficial, without a sound body mechanic or principled foundation.
+Nothing is learned at a high level and what results are form collectors with fancy kicks and twirls that have absolutely no martial value.

 Still curious?
 Josh was the subject of the book and movie Searching for Bobby Fischer.
 Read The Art of Learning.